xmeng1/shibboleth-identityprovider/custom/README.txt

 2.2 Build File Properties
   The build file supports the following properties on a per-extension basis.
-    ext.name - [REQUIRED] The name of your resulting extension jar file (.jar will be appended to the name) gen.ext.docs - [Optional] This controls whether java docs will be generated for your extension.
-A value of "true" will result in them being generated, any other value will result in them not being generated, if this property is missing the defualt value of "true" is used. test.ext - [Optional] This controls whether the JUnit tests for your extension are run.
+    ext.name - [REQUIRED] The name of your resulting extension jar file (.jar will be appended to the name) gen.ext.docs - [Optional] This controls whether Java docs will be generated for your extension.
+A value of "true" will result in them being generated, any other value will result in them not being generated, if this property is missing the default value of "true" is used. test.ext - [Optional] This controls whether the JUnit tests for your extension are run.
-                   A value of "true" will result in them being run, any other value will result in them not being skipped, if this property is missing the defualt value of "true" is used.
+                   A value of "true" will result in them being run, any other value will result in them not being skipped, if this property is missing the default value of "true" is used.

 3. Cautionary Note